Developer Products

 end)

-Outside your experience
+Outside your game

 Test mode

-The test mode feature helps you validate your purchase flow by simulating a developer product purchase outside your experience.
+The test mode feature helps you validate your purchase flow by simulating a developer product purchase outside your game.
 You should use test mode to make sure that you have implemented ProcessReceipt correctly before enabling external developer product sales.

 The developer products you put up for sale in test mode can only be seen by you and by members of your group.
 They are not visible to users.